 This course is perfect for students looking to continue their studies in sport.
-Only one of these courses will run depending which has the most interest.
-Either the BTEC National Diploma in Sport (equivalent to 2 A Levels) OR National Extended Diploma in Sport (equivalent of 3 A Levels)
+The BTEC National Diploma in Sport (equivalent to 2 A Levels) allows students to study sport alongside another A level.
+The National Extended Diploma in Sport (equivalent of 3 A Levels) would be a full-time sports course.